-Alleged violations of federal, state and local laws may be investigated and addressed under the Student Code of Conduct.
+Alleged violations of federal, state, and local laws may be investigated and addressed under the Student Code of Conduct.
 When an offense occurs over which Saint Leo University has jurisdiction, the Saint Leo University conduct process will usually go forward notwithstanding any criminal complaint that may arise from the same incident.

-Saint Leo University reserves the right to exercise its authority of interim action upon notification that a student is facing criminal investigation and/or complaint.
-Additional grounds for interim actions are outlined in Section 5B1.
+Saint Leo University reserves the right to exercise its authority of remedial action upon notification that a student is facing criminal investigation and/or complaint.
+Additional grounds for remedial actions are outlined in Section 5A1.

-Students are under a continuing duty to report any arrests, pending charge(s) (excluding minor traffic citations), notice to appear citation(s), or criminal conviction(s), even if the adjudication or setnece has been withheld.
+Students are under a continuing duty to report any arrests, pending charge(s) (excluding minor traffic citations), notice to appear citation(s), or criminal conviction(s), even if the adjudication or sentence has been withheld.
 This reporting obligation includes specifying the charge(s), when and where it occurred, and the case number (if any).
-This information must be provided in writing (email or letter) to the Associate Vice President (or designee) within ten (10) business days following the reportable event as listed above.
-Failing to report is an independent conduct violation.
+This information must be provided in writing (E-mail or letter) to the Associate Vice President or designee within ten (10) business days following the reportable event as listed above.